The largest birds in North America, both by weight and wingspan, are members of the crane family, which sounds like a trumpet.

 9. Great Horned Owl

 With a wingspan of up to 6 feet.
-Great Horned Owls are one of the most impressive birds of prey on Earth and also one of the largest birds in North America.
+Great Horned Owls are one of the most impressive birds of prey on Earth and one of North America’s largest birds.

 They can also be fierce predators and have been known to bring down skunks, raccoons, and small deer.